BenGOsborn/Markotplace/README.md

 -   Implement a better system for user accounts (including deletion) and GitHub authentication ?
 -   Implement payment system ?
--   The apps will require their own GitHub repository link (or repo name to be deployed)
 -   Reimplement caching
 -   Add type checking for some of the undefined values on the database (e.g. the connected fields)